wasp-lang/wasp/web/docs/auth/entities/entities.md

 </TabItem>
 </Tabs>

-Wasp offers a few helper methods to access the user's data when you retrieve the `user` like this.
+Wasp offers a few helper methods to access the user's auth data when you retrieve the `user` like this.
 They are `getUsername`, `getEmail` and `getFirstProviderUserId`.
 They can be used both on the client and the server.

 #### `getUsername`

-It accepts the `user` object and returns the username of the user if it exists or `null` if it doesn't.
+It accepts the `user` object and if the user signed up with the [Username & password](./username-and-pass) auth method, it returns the username or `null` otherwise.
 The `user` object needs to have the `auth` and the `identities` relations included.

 <Tabs groupId="js-ts">
 <TabItem value="js" label="JavaScript">